Updated: 5/8/21

 St. Peter’s Cathedral

 Located near Falls Street, St. Peter’s Cathedral is a beautiful Roman Catholic Church.
-St. Peter’s Cathedral, like many places in Belfast, was historically significant in “the Troubles” that plagued Ireland and Northern Ireland in the 1960’s thru the 1990’s.
+St. Peter’s Cathedral, like many places in Belfast, was historically significant in “the Troubles” that plagued Ireland and Northern Ireland in the 1960’s through the 1990’s.
 Inside the church, there is a memorial (shown below) to two priests (Father Hugh Mullan and Father Noel Fitzpatrick) who were killed while administering to dying parishioners as a part of this struggle.

 St. George’s Market

-There has been a market on Fridays on St. George’s Street dating all the way back to 1604.
-The most recent market, which started in the late 1890’s, is one of Belfast’s oldest attractions.
 I don’t know about you, but I absolutely love visiting markets when I travel.
-There are few things more useful when learning about a different culture than browsing thru a market.
+There are few things more useful when learning about a different culture than browsing through a market.
 If you have the time, I strongly suggest you check out St. George’s Market.

 Cathedral Quarter